-Triumvirate/ Multi-professional Leadership accountability
+Multi-professional Leadership accountability

-The definition of triumvirate is "a group of three people who are in control of an activity or organisation."
-The triumvirate model of nurse, operations manager and senior clinician exist in most NHS provider organisations, who work together to deliver services to patients.
+We are committed to having multi-professional leadership at all levels. is "a group of three people who are in control of an activity or organisation."
+This model exists in most NHS provider organisations, where leads from all service professions work together to deliver services to patients.
 This model does offer challenges but has been shown to be effective and productive for service lines.
-The reasons why it is so challenging to work as a trio are a mixture of clarity, personality, relationships, power, capabilities and ownership of resources.
-Every triumvirate will be different, however there are ways to help deliver to allow them to work effectively.
+Every leadership team will be different in terms of professional type, however there are ways to help deliver to allow them to work effectively.
 The core values are set below: